bmaunde/guidelines/Guidelines/REST API Guidelines.md

 A URI is used to indicate the path that when followed leads to the location or identification of a resource or collection.
 URIs are often used in defining links in the response body

 #### Endpoint
-An endpoint refers to the an interface through which users interact with the API.
-An full API is composed of all the different endpoints.
+An endpoint refers to an interface through which users interact with the API.
+A full API is composed of all the different endpoints.

 ### Endpoints
 When designing REST API endpoints, it is important to note the following:

- - Endpoint must only use **nouns** and not *verbs*.
+ - Endpoints must only use **nouns** and not *verbs*.
 The nouns must only relate to the resources or collections under consideration.
  - The nouns pertaining to the resources must be in **plural** form.
 As an example when dealing with the Order resource, the noun must be *Orders*
  - An endpoint for a specific instance of a resource must include a uniquely identifying attribute for the resource.
 An example can be the order number or primary key.
 It is usually better to use a human-readable identifier
  - Where relationships between resources exist, these must be reflected in the endpoint by first identifying the parent and then the child